R.J. Corman Railroad/Pennsylvania Lines: History

 RJCP trackage includes lines formerly owned by the Pennsylvania Railroad (from the Cambria and Clearfield Railway), New York Central Railroad (through its Beech Creek Railroad and Beech Creek Extension Railroad subsidiaries), and the jointly-controlled Cherry Tree and Dixonville Railroad.

-They came under common control with the 1968 creation of the Penn Central Transportation Company, and passed to Conrail in 1976.
-That company decided to sell the lines, which it called the "Clearfield Cluster", in 1995, and RJCP began operating them on January 2, 1996.
+The company came under common control with the 1968 creation of the Penn Central Transportation Company, and passed to Conrail in 1976, which decided to sell the lines, which it called the "Clearfield Cluster", in 1995.
+RJCP began operating them on January 2, 1996.
 The sale included the following lines, as well as a number of other branches: